FullStaQD/architecture/docs/01_introduction_and_goals.md

-This project is supportet and fundedby the German Federal Ministry of Research, Technology and Space in project FullStaQD under Grant No.: 01MQ25001F.
+This project is supported and funded by the German Federal Ministry of Research, Technology and Space in project FullStaQD under Grant No.: 01MQ25001F.